beamable/Changelogs/com-beamable-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]

+### Added

+- New Implementation for CloudSavingAPI using `ICloudSavingService` as Player SDK.
+Accessible by `BeamContext.CloudSaving`.
+- New `BeamUnityFileUtils` static class to Handle File Operations.
+- New LightBeam sample for `BeamContext.CloudSaving` basic operations.
+- Added validation of PID input when calling `Beam.SwitchToPid`
+- Update the Select Realm menu to allow updating config-defaults.

 ## [2.1.4] - 2025-03-26

 ### Fixed